HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-19-Python-Function.md

 ## Modify a list in a function

-We can modify a list by passing it to a defined function, and **any changes made to the list inside the function’s body are *permanent***, like `print_models()` function in the following example:
+We can modify a list by passing it to a defined function, and any changes made to the list inside the function’s body are <i class="term">permanent</i>, like `print_models()` function in the following example:

 ```python
 def print_models(unprinted_designs, completed_models):